Australian Story

 Australian Story is a national weekly current affairs and documentary style television series which is broadcast on ABC Television.
 It is produced specifically by the ABC News and Current Affairs Department.
 The program first aired on 29 May 1996, and since then it has continued to profile various Australian people, typically ones with a diverse background or notable reputation.
+In 2026 Australian Story is marking 30 years and more than 1,400 episodes.

 Australian Story tends to explore themes such as 'heroic achievement', 'taking a stand' and 'human weakness'.
-The episodes are known to frame people or situations in a sympathetic light.
 This personal approach to story-telling has been well received by many, with the program winning many awards including multiple Walkley Awards for excellence in journalism and four consecutive Logie Awards (2003–2006).
 As of 2013, it attracted an average audience of more than one million viewers each week, making it one of the most popular programs on ABC Television.

 Format

 Australian Story is a weekly half-hour program which airs on Mondays at 8pm (AEST).
 The program is categorised as a documentary style current affairs program.
 This hybrid categorisation is a result of the program's decision to present newsworthy stories without the presence of an onscreen reporter.
 Instead, the program aims to have subjects tell their own stories in their own words.

 Each week the program presents a story relating to a notable figure or unknown Australian with an interesting story.
 These are referred to as profiles and they convey subjective experiences.
 Profiles account for both Australian celebrities and lesser known more ordinary Australians.
 The program has an intimate approach to storytelling.
 The subjects are filmed in relevant environments such as their respective home or workplace.
 Profiles also include footage of and confessionals made by relevant family and friends.
 Each profile on average, is filmed over a period of 10–12 days, and each episode has an eight-week turnaround.